Asterisc-Institute/Advance-Java-Batch5/Project01/README.md

 - [x] Create User Register_page
 - [x] Integrate the MySQL database into the project
 - [x] No duplicates email to be registered
-- [ ] Create the login page with authentication
+- [x] Create the login page with authentication
-- [ ] Create the menu page
+- [x] Create the show page
+- [x] Create the html Table and show registered user record
-- [ ] Create the manager's pages
+- [x] Create the action column for Edit and Delete Record
-- [ ] Create the 'new sale' page
+- [x] Create the Delete Page
-- [ ] Create the 'search sale' page
+- [ ] Create the Edit Page (Home Work)
-- [ ] Create settings int the menu for the user to tweak
+- [x] Create the Pagination

 ---